pin-yu/Neural-Network-Numpy-Only/README.md

 # Neural Network Numpy Only
-Train a neural network from scratch without fancy frameworks, no TensorFlow & PyTorch.
+Build a neural network using numpy only.

 - MNIST Dataset